by Philip James Bailey

-The EUP Festus will be the first scholarly edition of this cosmic epic, a rare crossover that was both a bestseller both in England and America and an acknowledged influence on writers considered major, providing a fixed edition for a fluid text with authoritative annotation, a scholarly introduction, and illustrations from famed lithographer Hammett Billings.
+The Edinburgh Festus will be the first scholarly edition of Philip James Bailey’s cosmic epic, a crossover that was a bestseller both in England and America and an acknowledged influence on major Victorian authors.
+It will provide a fixed edition for a fluid text and feature authoritative annotation, a scholarly introduction, and illustrations from lithographer Hammett Billings.

 We live in deeds, not years; in thoughts, not breaths;

 In feelings, not in figures on a dial.